-- The student must wear required clinical attire according to the course description and/or clinical protocol. - The school uniform is to be clean, without wrinkles, and should not be worn outside of the clinical day.
-The school uniform includes: white scrub top, blue scrub pants, white tennis shoes, BTC nursing T-shirt, and white undershirt.
+- The student must wear required clinical attire according to the course description and/or clinical protocol. - The school designated uniform is to be clean, without wrinkles, and should not be worn outside of the clinical day.
 Name tag and identification patch must be worn during all clinical rotations.

 - No additional accessories or pins may be worn with the school uniform. - Undergarments worn with the nursing uniform and at clinical rotations must be white or skin-colored and non-revealing.
 Brassieres must be worn by female students.
 White undershirts must be worn under uniform top. - Long hair must be pulled away from the face so that is does not contaminate clean areas.
 Bangs must not obstruct student line of sight. - Hair must be neat, clean, and off the collar. - Men's faces are to be either clean shaven or beards short/trimmed and groomed. - Uniform shoes must be white and kept clean.
 (White polish is essential.) - The student may wear a plain band ring only.
-(Stones tend to scratch clients or cause skin tears.) - ONE pair of stud earrings may be worn on the ear lobe; earrings not permitted in any other part of the ear.
+(Stones tend to scratch clients or cause skin tears.) - ONE pair of stud earrings may be worn on the earlobe; earrings not permitted in any other part of the ear.
 Clear spacers can be used in place of gauges.
 (No hoops, dangling earrings, or colored gauges.
 These tend to get caught and ripped out of ear.) - No smart watches, fit bits, or other electronic devices.
 Watches must be analog or digital, waterproof, and with a flexible band. - No body piercing, to include nose, eyebrow, tongue, umbilical rings, etc. - Natural colored contacts only. - Only natural hair colors allowed in clinicals, skills & simulation center. - Students must be clean and well groomed.
 No offensive body odors (including perfumes, scented products, etc.) - NO tattoos are allowed on the hands or face; any other tattoos must be completely covered. - No midriffs may be exposed. - No false nails may be worn.
 Nails must be cut short, not to extend more than 1/8th inch from the finger tips.
 Nail polish is not allowed during clinical rotations, including shellac and dip polish. - Faculty may send students who do not meet the dress code requirements home from the clinical rotation.
 Clinical time must then be made up at the student's expense.